Knox & Kane Rail Trail

 Family biking along Knox & Kane Rail Trail

-Please remember to be courteous, especially at the golf course section of trail if people are hitting or putting.
-The section from the Country Club to Rt.
-219 at Lantz Corners is expected to be completed by 2022.
-This section of trail is maintained by the TAMED – Trail Association of McKean & Elk Divide.
+“Please remember to be courteous, especially at the golf course section of the trail when golfers are hitting or putting.
+The section from the Kane Country Club to Route 219 at Lantz Corners is expected to be completed by July 2026, connecting Kane to the Kinzua Bridge State Park.
+This section of the trail is maintained by TAMED – Trail Association of McKean/Elk Divide.”

 T.A.M.E.D.
 Trail Map – Kane Country Club to Lamont